Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Cycle along Lough Inagh toward Kylemore Abbey—the oldest Benedictine abbey in Ireland.
-Built 350 years ago, it now is home to a community of nuns.
-Enjoy views of this iconic structure, and then roll past stunning coastal views of crashing surf, silver bays, and rocky coastlines as you trace the unspoiled, tranquil Renvyle Peninsula.
-This serenely magical place was the inspiration for renowned works of art by Yeats, Gogarty, and Oscar Wilde and remains unchanged today.
-Perhaps you’ll stop and wiggle your toes in the sand and enjoy an included lunch before returning to the hotel.
+Cycle along Lough Inagh toward Kylemore Abbey, the oldest Benedictine abbey in Ireland.
+Built over 350 years ago, it is now home to a community of nuns.
+Take in views of this iconic structure before continuing on past stunning coastal scenery—crashing surf, silver bays, and rugged shorelines—as you trace the unspoiled, tranquil Renvyle Peninsula.
+This serenely magical landscape inspired the works of Yeats, Gogarty, and Oscar Wilde, and it remains remarkably unchanged today.
+Perhaps you’ll pause to wiggle your toes in the sand and enjoy an included lunch before returning to the hotel.

-Pedal back to the hotel at your own pace, then relax a while before a festive farewell dinner.
+Pedal back at your own pace, then relax and unwind before a festive farewell dinner.

 Today's Ride Choices